duyttrann/task-management/README.md

 With the uncountably great help from Mr Google, stackoverflow and together with all online docs, eventually the product is workable (somehow) with basic CRUD and some cool UI features (You can drag or drop stuff, it will be updated the order respectively) that I have learnt on the way.
 It was deployed in this link for the whole website: https://task-management-9a4f8.web.app/

+All the apis using Nodejs is here: https://github.com/duyttrann/task-management-api

 I will try to update its feature little by little (hopefully) ...
 ## Tech stack
 ReactJs + NodeJs + Mongodb